 PT; Pro-time; Anticoagulant-prothrombin time; Clotting time: protime; INR; International normalized ratio

 Prothrombin time (PT) is a blood test that measures the time it takes for the liquid portion (plasma) of your blood to clot.
+It measures the function of a part of the clotting system.

 A blood sample is needed.
 If you are taking blood-thinning medicines, you will be watched for signs of bleeding.